-Joe Charbonnet, CEE PhD student, was the First Place and People's Choice winner in the 2018 UC-wide Grad Slam Championship.
+CEE PhD student Joe Charbonnet was named the winner of the UC-wide 2018 Grad Slam Championship.

 Competing students had to explain their research and its value in 3 minutes or less to an audience that was savvy, but unfamiliar with the field.